Question

 Influenced

-Best when you persuaded key stakeholders or decision-makers to adopt your recommendations, showing your ability to drive change through relationships
+Best for situations where you persuaded key stakeholders or decision-makers to adopt new approaches, showing your ability to change minds and drive consensus

 Drove